-By constantly maintaining cash assets or unused credit facilities, the Group ensures it has sound payment capacity, which reduces the liquidity risk.
-Payment capacity, i.e., cash and cash equivalents as at 31st December 2023 were €728k (2022: €747k).
-The unused credit facilities as at 31st December 2023 was €605k (2022: €70k)
+By constantly maintaining cash assets or unused credit facilities, the Group ensures it has a sound payment capacity, which reduces the liquidity risk.
+Payment capacity, i.e., cash and cash equivalents as at 31 December 2024 were €25k (2023: €728k).
+The unused credit facilities as at 31 December 2024 were 174k (2023: €605k).
+Cyber 1 Solutions (Pty) Ltd's credit facility is reduced monthly by €51k, and as a result is putting an increased strain on the liquidity of the Group as a whole.

 The Group's other financing consists of an offset funding loan from potential shareholders.
-The loan bears a floating rate, 3.0% and 3.3% p.a. as at 31st December 2023.
+The loan bears a rate of 10% p.a. as at 31 December 2024.
 The loan can be redeemed by the Group at par value at any time and is subject to change of control and transfer of assets clauses.

-1.15 Liquidity risk - Group - current year
+1.14 Liquidity risk - Group - current year